 Finalists identified by the Review Panel will participate in an interview with selected ELC members.
 Finalists will respond to a series of questions concerning their past, present, and future research and life experiences to assist reviewers in obtaining a comprehensive view of the candidate.

 Notification of Decisions

-Award Begins (Contingent on funding of the
+Award Begins

+KL2 Orientation Bootcamp

-Early May 2024
+Early May 2025

-September 1, 2024
+August 1, 2025

+June 2025